Comparing Cultural Policies and Systems of Governance/Management

 Several major comparative research projects of the ERICarts Institute have explored the increasingly complex nature of culture as a separate domain of policy making.

-The results of its projects have shown that, in the past fifteen years, the boundaries of culture as a policy field have been opened beyond support for artistic creation.
+The results of its projects have shown that, in the past decades, the boundaries of culture as a policy field have been opened beyond support for artistic creation.
 Cultural policy makers can no longer ignore a broader agenda of cultural development.
 This more open concept at the base of culture policy development implies:

 - the participation of a wide range of decision-makers, promoters and managers in the creation, production, distribution, preservation, management and consumption of culture and artistic creativity at all levels of society.